jarrensj/earnings.fyi/content/privacy-policy.md

 # Privacy Policy
 _Last Updated: January 1st, 2025_
 ## 1. Introduction
-This Privacy Policy explains how earnings.fyi ("we," "our," "us") collects, uses, and protects your information when you use our Website.
+This Privacy Policy explains how glasscannon.co ("we," "our," "us") collects, uses, and protects your information when you use our Website.
 ## 2. Information We Collect
 - **Personal Information**: When you sign in or register, we may collect information such as your name, email address, and authentication credentials.
 - **User Preferences**: We store the favorites you select and the customized sorting preferences you set on the Website.